A step-by-step guide to applying to the ESO

 If you accept our offer – Welcome to the ESO!
 You have made a great decision!
 Congratulations – you have just taken the first step towards your exciting career as an osteopath.

-From around June of 2019 you will be given access to the ESO Virtual Learning Zone – from where you can access information about your start on the course (timetables, the Student Handbook etc.) .
+From around June of 2020 you will be given access to the ESO Virtual Learning Environment (VLE) – the Learning Zone.
+From there you can access information about your start on the course (timetables, the Student Handbook etc) .
 You will also be able to view accommodation listings and contact other students who will also be joining you on the course.
 For further information please contact email@example.com

 Click here to view and download the e-version of our useful ‘Guide to Joining’.